- Instructions for Form 990-BL - Introductory Material

 The organization is not authorizing the paid preparer to bind the organization to anything or otherwise represent the organization before the IRS.

-The authorization will automatically end no later than the due date (excluding extensions) for filing the Form 990-BL.
+The authorization will automatically end no later than the due date (excluding extensions) for filing next year's Form 990-BL.
 If the organization wants to expand the paid preparer’s authorization or revoke it before it ends, see Pub.
 947, Practice Before the IRS and Power of Attorney.

 Check "No," if the IRS should contact the organization or its trustee rather than the paid preparer.